Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Methodology

-All halo catalogs have been logarithmically binned according to the number of halo particles to minimize the effect of mass discretization.
+All halo catalogues have been logarithmically binned according to the number of halo particles to minimise the effect of mass discretization.
 This effect and the adopted binning are further discussed in Sect.~\ref{sec:ics}.